sirixdb/sirixdb.github.io/xml-xquery-api.md

 }
 ```

+We support a whole bunch of temporal axis: `first::` to get a node in the first revision, `last::` to get a node in the last revision, `previous::` to get the node in the previous revision, `next::` to get the node in the next revision, `future::` and `future-or-self::` to get a node in all future revisions or the current and future revisions, `past::` and `past-or-self::` to get a node in past revisions or the current and past revisions.
+We have already seen the `all-time::`-axis which iterates over a node in all revisions.

 ### Index structures
 Index structures in Sirix are always user defined, typed indexes.
 We provide three types of indexes, name indexes on alement- or attribute-nodes in XML/XDM resources or name indexes on JSON object record keys, path indexes and so called content-and-structure (CAS)-indexes which are a kind of value on specific paths.